lsst-dm/dmtn-295/index.md

 A core responsibility of is making formal releases of the [LSST Science Pipelines](https://pipelines.lsst.io) {cite:p}`PSTN-019`.
 This includes making the release builds (including release candidates), possibly applying backports of tickets, and working with the pipelines team to create release notes.
-This will include all the support software for tagging repositories and making the release binaries and containers.
+This will include all the support software for tagging repositories and making the release binaries and containers, and supporting any distribution websites such as <https://eups.lsst.codes>.

 ### Supporting the core environment